HITECHCRIME/HC_SG152_Training/README.md

 ```

-Air poured, all knots tied on by klout norms
+9  All gold, is knots tied on by klout calls
-The line ravaged in the wake of this rap gods
+11 Landlines filled sacrificial for the rap gods
-The quintessential outlaw
+7  The quintessential outlaw

+9  With gold come knots tied on tight klout calls
+11 For blood, sacrifice darkness to the rap gods
+7  my tribe uses doubt to enjoy

+Fear in the eyes of the public
+When I drop the bomb

+fill landlines
+ slides what everybody does, anybody blows

+ominous voice

 Eye of the storm, my tears fall as a torrential downpour
 The flood, your death wish written in blood